Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Experimental Settings

 \subsection{C-InfoGAN Settings}

-In our model, the ground-truth label \( y \) is combined with the poison condition \( c \), and integrated into the image feature map through cross-attention mechanisms~\citep{vaswani2017attention} at each convolutional layer in the UNet structure.
-For all experiments, we apply batch normalization after most layers and set the random seed to 42 to ensure reproducible results.
-The temperature of the Gumbel Softmax~\citep{jang2016categorical} is set at 0.5.
-The batch size for all experiments is 256, with a weight decay of 1e-5.
-We use the Adam optimizer with betas of 0.5 and 0.999 for training for 100 epochs on each dataset.
-Both the generator and discriminator steps are set to 1.
-Following InfoGAN~\citep{chen2016infogan}, we identified that certain parameters, such as the learning rate and information loss weight, are crucial for convergence.
-The hyperparameters for the learning rate and information loss weight for different structures are presented in Table \ref{tab:hyper}.
-It is important to note that the provided hyperparameters are not the only set that can achieve convergence, but they demonstrate how to produce the results in this paper.
-All models are trained on Nvidia A100 for no more than 2 hours to get converged.
+In our model, the ground-truth label \(y\) is combined with the poison condition \(c\) and integrated into the image feature map through cross-attention mechanisms~\citep{vaswani2017attention} at each convolutional layer in the UNet structure.
+For all experiments, we apply batch normalization after most layers and use random seed 42 to facilitate reproducibility.
+The temperature of the Gumbel Softmax~\citep{jang2016categorical} is set to 0.5.
+The batch size is 256, with weight decay $10^{-5}$.
+We use Adam with betas 0.5 and 0.999 for 100 epochs on each dataset, with one discriminator update and one generator/recognition update per iteration.
+Following InfoGAN~\citep{chen2016infogan}, we find that the learning rate and information-loss weight materially affect the empirical training outcome.
+Their values for different structures are reported in Table~\ref{tab:hyper}.
+The reported hyperparameters are sufficient to reproduce our configurations but are not claimed to be unique or globally optimal.
+Each model is trained on an Nvidia A100 for at most two hours; convergence in this paper refers to empirical stabilization of the monitored losses and generated outputs, not a guarantee of reaching the global GAN equilibrium.